 Special Considerations During Pregnancy

 Rehydration and initiation of ART are the mainstays of initial treatment of cryptosporidiosis during pregnancy, as they are in non-pregnant women (AII).
-Pregnancy should not preclude the use of ART and in fact is always an indication for ART.35 Nitazoxanide is not teratogenic in animals but no human data on use in pregnancy are available.
+Pregnancy should not preclude the use of ART and in fact is always an indication for ART.
+Nitazoxanide is not teratogenic in animals but no data on use in human pregnancy are available.
 Nitazoxanide can be used in pregnancy after the first trimester in women with severe symptoms (CIII).
 Limited information is available about the teratogenic potential of paromomycin, but oral administration is associated with minimal systemic absorption, which may minimize potential risk.
 Paromomycin can be used in pregnancy after the first trimester in women with severe symptoms (CIII).
 Loperamide is poorly absorbed and has not been associated with birth defects in animal studies.
-However, a recent study identified an increased risk of congenital malformations, and specifically hypospadias, among 683 women with exposure to loperamide early in pregnancy.36 Therefore, loperamide should be avoided in the first trimester, unless benefits are felt to outweigh potential risks (CIII).
+However, one study identified an increased risk of congenital malformations, and specifically hypospadias, among 683 women with exposure to loperamide early in pregnancy.38 Therefore, loperamide should be avoided in the first trimester, unless benefits are felt to outweigh potential risks (CIII).
 Loperamide is the preferred anti-motility agent in late pregnancy (CIII).
 Opiate exposure in late pregnancy has been associated with neonatal respiratory depression, and chronic exposure may result in neonatal withdrawal, therefore tincture of opium is not recommended in late pregnancy (AIII).38

 Preventing Chronic Cryptosporidiosis

 Preferred Management Strategies: